env0/terraform-provider-env0/DEVELOPMENT.md

 Pay attention to the following caveats:
 * The golang fields are in CamalCase, while the terraform fields are in snake_case.
 They must match.
 E.g., ProjectName (golang) == project_name (Terraform).
 To override the default CamalCase to snake_case conversion you may use the tag `tfschema`.
 To ignore a field set the `tfschema` tag value to `-`.
+* In some cases if a field's value is empty (string: "", boolean: false, int: 0) it may be desired to ignore it.
+To apply this behavior add `omitempty` to the tfschema tag.

 #### writeResourceDataSlice